aws/eks-anywhere/designs/full-cluster-lifecycle-api-cloudstack.md

 As part of the CLI logic, we set default values to some spec if they're missing from what customers provide, like [datacenter availability zone](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/api/v1alpha1/cloudstackdatacenterconfig_types.go#L216), which can be leveraged in mutation webhook.

 We don't want to modify the spec that customers have already specified.
-[Control lPlane Host Port](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator.go#L211) could be missing from what customers provide in control plane host, and the reconciler would set a default port when generating CAPI objects.
+[Control Plane Host Port](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator.go#L211) could be missing from what customers provide in control plane host, and the reconciler would set a default port when generating CAPI objects.

 CloudStack machine config doesn’t have default values at this stage.